 CSRM’s & CSEBA’s Sexual Misconduct Prevention & Education Statement

-The California Schools Joint Powers Authorities (CSJPS), which comprises California Schools Risk Management (CSRM) and California Schools Employee Benefits Association (CSEBA) does not discriminate on the basis of sex, gender, or sexual orientation in its education programs or activities.
-Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of sex in all education programs and activities operated by CSJPA.
+The California Schools JPA, which is composed of California Schools Risk Management (CSRM) and California Schools Employee Benefits Association (CSEBA) does not discriminate on the basis of sex, gender, or sexual orientation in its education programs or activities.
+Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of sex in all education programs and activities operated by California Schools JPA.
 Title IX protects all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and misconduct:

 - Affirmative Consent means an informed, affirmative, conscious, voluntary, and mutual agreement to engage in sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that s/he has the Affirmative Consent of the other participant(s) to engage in the sexual activity.
 Lack of protest or resistance does not mean consent nor does silence mean consent.
 Affirmative Consent can be withdrawn or revoked.
 Affirmative Consent cannot be given by a person who is incapacitated.
 A person with a medical or mental Disability may also lack the capacity to give consent.
 Sexual activity with a minor (under 18 years old) is never consensual because a minor is considered incapable of giving legal consent due to age.